 Current SUNY Cortland students and high school students thinking about attending college have a variety of resources to explore in search of outside scholarships (i.e. non- SUNY Cortland funded) to assist them in making college more affordable.

-All scholarships received must be counted toward the student financial aid award package.
-Students are required to notify SUNY Cortland of any scholarships they have received.
+All scholarships received must be counted toward the student financial aid offer.
+Students are required to notify the SUNY Cortland Student Accounts Office of any scholarships they have received.
 Be aware that scholarships and/or awards may impact your previously awarded financial aid and awards may be adjusted.

 There are a variety of websites that provide a search tool to help you find scholarship opportunities.
-Many offer free on-line searches (for example - Fastweb Scholarships) so beware of any websites that require payment to find scholarships for you, most of them are scams.
+Many offer free online searches so beware of any websites that require payment to find scholarships for you, most of them are scams.
 For more information on scholarship scams, visit the Federal Trade Commission's Scholarship Scam page